vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 I also hope to wake up organically around 8:30 AM with natural bowel movement within 30-45 minutes of waking up.
 I will set an alarm for around 9:15 AM except on days where I have earlier appointments.

+How did I do?

+* Saturday August 19: I went to sleep around 11:35 PM, just five minutes later than the target.

 ### Exercise